So you’ve heard of kombucha, and want to try making your own? Best decision ever.

 There are restrictions on commercially-produced kombucha, which sometimes means that they are pasteurized, and the bottles you find at the store just can’t and don’t have the same variety of healthy yeasts and probiotics.

 Drinking my own homemade kombucha helps my digestion, and the probiotics help keep everything in my gut happy.
-I have Lyme’s Disease (and leaky gut because of it), but my doctor was actually surprised to see how well my gut was doing- and I’d like to thank my daily kombucha for that!
+I have Lyme Disease (and leaky gut because of it), but my doctor was actually surprised to see how well my gut was doing- and I’d like to thank my daily kombucha for that!

 It’s also just a nice pick-me-up after working outside, going for a run, waking up in the morning, or just as a delightful, self-caring, mid-afternoon break.
 I find kombucha to be energizing too, it gives me a boost even though it doesn’t have a ton of caffeine.

 Not to mention you can make it whatever flavor you want!
 Flavoring can help make your kombucha more kid-friendly, which is especially helpful if you’re looking for a bubbly, healthy substitute for soda/pop/sodapop (whatever you call it in your neck of the woods) for the kiddos or yourself.

 I wish everyone made kombucha.
 I think the world would be a happier place.
 We could have neighborhood kombucha tastings and share funky recipes!
-Maybe some day.
+Maybe someday.

 Let’s get started!